About the program

 Current funded projects

-The Royal College of Pathologists of Australasia Quality Assurance Programs is developing and piloting a quality assurance program.
-The program will improve and standardise publicly funded genomic test analysis, interpretation, results and reporting for childhood syndromes and intellectual disability.
+The Royal College of Pathologists of Australasia (RCPA) Quality Assurance Programs will develop and pilot a quality assurance program.

 Quality use of non-invasive prenatal rhesus factor D testing

 The Australian and New Zealand Society of Blood Transfusion will map all steps in the pathology testing process for rhesus factor D (RhD) negative women.

 This project will:

 - standardise and improve clinical testing pathways to help:

 - ensure use of anti-D prophylaxis is appropriate and in line with guidance from the National Blood Authority.

 The RCPA will revise and publish an electronic version of its RCPA Manual.

 - be a portable, accessible and complete resource

 - help health practitioners choose pathology tests appropriately and efficiently.